All Episodes

 How many were shot?

-How many are shot and killed?
+How many are shot and killed in Chicago on any given weekend?

-Now you can do it with New York, and you can do it with a lot of major cities.
+Now you can do it with New York and you can do it with a lot of major cities.

 It's not making our cities safe, and it's not making our cities any more secure.

-You know, it's it's it's all sad.
+You know, it's all sad, and it's all also preventable.

 You know, in the week before Adam Toledo's death, 60 people were shot and 16 were killed in the city of Chicago.